walmsles/serverless-observability/README.md

 The project has 3 branches as follows:

-1. **main** - This is the same as the **no-flow-control** branch.
+1. **[main]()** - This is the same as the **no-flow-control** branch.
-**no-flow-control** - This is the architecture with **No Flow Control** built in.
+2. **[no-flow-control](https://github.com/walmsles/serverless-observability/tree/no-flow-control)** - This is the architecture with **No Flow Control** built in.
 It is an uncontrolled scale flowing into a limited-scale API to highlight what happens when scalability boundary clashes occur.
-3. **flow-control** - Same architecture but has an SQS Queue introduced between EventBridge and the Delivery Lambda with an Event Source Mapping configuration to limit the scale of the Delivery Lambda to a maximum concurrency of 10.
+3. **[flow-control](https://github.com/walmsles/serverless-observability/tree/flow-control)** - Same architecture but has an SQS Queue introduced between EventBridge and the Delivery Lambda with an Event Source Mapping configuration to limit the scale of the Delivery Lambda to a maximum concurrency of 10.
 The Lambda receives individual messages from the SQS Queue.

 ### Project Dependencies

-This project uses the following open source tools and requires them to be installed and working in your environment:
+This project uses the following open-source tools and requires them to be installed and working in your environment:

 - Python 3.9+ (including pip)
 - SAM Cli